 What makes this semester unique?

-- its focus on creative, innovative communication management
+- the focus on creative, innovative content creation for tourism goals

 - the collaboration between Belgian and international students from Europe and beyond

 - the exclusive use of English as the working language and the possibility of acquiring extra language skills: introduction to Chinese and/or Dutch

 English-taught semesters, what are they?